fboes/blogophon/docs/README.md

 ![Blogophon -](blogophon.png) Documentation
 ==============

 1. [Markdown](markdown.md): All Blogophon articles are written in Markdown.
-This document explains how to work with Markdown.
+This document explains how to work with Markdown and how to add [Emojis](emojis.md).
 1. [Special post types](special-post-types.md): See how to add locations, quotes, galleries etc.
 1. [Special features](special-features.md): All features listed here can be activated during installation.
 1. [Manual operations](manual.md): You do not have to use `blogophon` to generate your blog.
 All operations can be done by a bunch of other tools.